 Here are 3 main resume formats to consider:

-- Reverse cHRonological resume: Ideal for HR professionals with a solid work history, this format lists experience starting from the most recent job and working backward.
-If you have a progressive career path with consistent achievements in HR roles, the reverse-cHRonological resume can underline your growth and expertise effectively.
+- Reverse chronological resume: Ideal for HR professionals with a solid work history, this format lists experience starting from the most recent job and working backward.
+If you have a progressive career path with consistent achievements in HR roles, the reverse-chronological resume can underline your growth and expertise effectively.

 - Functional resume: Human resources professionals transitioning careers, with employment gaps, or early in their HR careers might benefit from a functional layout.
-This format focuses on skills and accomplishments rather than job cHRonology, allowing you to highlight relevant competencies and achievements irrespective of job sequence.
+This format focuses on skills and accomplishments rather than job chronology, allowing you to highlight relevant competencies and achievements irrespective of job sequence.

-- Hybrid resume: Combining elements of both reverse-cHRonological and functional formats, this hybrid layout allows human resources professionals to show key skills and accomplishments upfront, followed by a concise work history.
+- Hybrid resume: Combining elements of both reverse-chronological and functional formats, this hybrid layout allows human resources professionals to show key skills and accomplishments upfront, followed by a concise work history.

 To catch the eye of recruiters, organize your resume with these practical tips.